 Usually, target tissues produce almost equal amounts of T3 and rT3.
 However, this ratio can change under specific conditions.
 For instance, during pregnancy, fasting, or certain diseases, a higher ratio of rT3 is produced.
 Conversely, in states of obesity, more T3 is produced.

-The regulation of Iodinase activity in target tissues is a secondary, yet essential, regulatory step in the thyroid hormone axis.
-It ensures that the body gets the right amount of active thyroid hormone, depending on its needs.
+Regulating Iodinase activity in target tissues is a crucial step in the thyroid hormone axis.
+It’s secondary, but still important, as it ensures that the body receives the appropriate amount of active thyroid hormone based on its specific requirements.

 External Factors Influencing Thyroid Function